 KOrganizer is the calendar and scheduling program for KDE.
-KOrganizer provides management of events and tasks, alarm notification, web export, network transparent handling of data, group scheduling, import and export of calendar files and more.
+KOrganizer provides management of events and tasks, alarm notification, network transparent handling of data, group scheduling, import and export of calendar files and more.

 - Coding Style -- please follow these style guidelines when writing code in KOrganizer, so that your code is easy to integrate with the existing codebase.

 - Architecture -- basic description of the architecture of KOrganizer.